elven-js/elven.js/README.md

 ### How to use it

-Just copy and include the `elven.js` script from the `build` directory or CDN (https://unpkg.com/elven.js/build/elven.js).
+Just copy and include the `elven.js` script from the `build` directory (in this repository) or CDN (https://unpkg.com/elven.js/build/elven.js).
 Use module type, like:

 ```html
 <script type="module">